xfischer/ShapeFileReader/README.md

 ESRI Shapefile reader

-Threadsafe shape file reader.
+Relies on modified version of CatFood.ShapeFile that does not uses OLEDB connections (but needs .SHX index file)

-Relies on modified version of CatFood.ShapeFile that does not uses OLEDB connections.
+Relies on NetTopologySuite for a .SHP reader only

 Depends on :